-- Confusion and anger on the part of India's friends in Europe and the United States - A backlash against India that will hinder further cooperation in a number of - areas, and A goad to other potential missile proliferators and their potential suppliers to becoming more unrestrained.
+- Confusion and anger on the part of India's friends in Europe and the United States. - A backlash against India that will hinder further cooperation in a number of areas, and - A goad to other potential missile proliferators and their potential suppliers to becoming more unrestrained.

 The governments of India and the United States have nothing to be proud of in this business.
 In seeking to become a global power by acquiring a first-strike weapon of mass destruction the Indian Government is succumbing to its most immature and irresponsible instincts.
-The U.S. Government, by offering India the "Trinity" of cooperation, is flirting with counterproductive activities that could lead to more proliferation.
+The U.S. Government, by offering India the "Trinity" of dialogue.